 Now we will take a look at some other issues with Betternet.

-Due to the slow speeds, connection problems, and not having a kill switch, I would say that Betternet is not a good VPN for torrenting.
+Due to the slow speeds, connection problems, and not having a kill switch, I would say that Betternet is not a good VPN for torrenting or other P2P traffic.

 The biggest issues are the speeds and connection problems.
 Torrenting with your VPN will simply not work if the connection is constantly dropping.